ramontristani/canopy-server/README.md

 Canopy Server
 =============
-Canopy server is a NodeJS/Express application implementation.
+Canopy server is a NodeJS/Express boilerplate application implementation.
 It is work in progress.
 It provides a basic implementation of server side components, as well as an AngularJS based client implementation with HTML5 Mode enabled.
 It is intended as a starting point for building NodeJS web applications.